igsr/igsr_archive/docs/index.rst

 database for the archived files.
 If you do not specify a type then it will preserve the type that was present previously.

+**Note:** Use the ``--update_existing`` option.
+Set it to True, if you want to update a file that is already archived in the FTP with a file still in the staging area

 Errors
 ^^^^^^
 * When you are trying to archive a certain file in FIRE you can get